Galileo88/JNSQ/README.md

 * [JX2 Antenna](https://spacedock.info/mod/1107/JX2Antenna), late-game antennae made to reduce the need to spam RA-15 and RA-100 and preclude the need to install Custom Barn Kit.

 ### Utilities
+* [Antenna Helper](https://spacedock.info/mod/1730/Antenna%20Helper) adequately and easily shows the power and ranges of combined antenna in VAB, flight and the Tracking Station.
+* [Better SRBs](https://github.com/OhioBob/BetterSRBs/releases): Although a small engine pack, it is primarily a utility.
+This mod adds very much needed behavior and appropriate rebalances to SRBs in stock and in a handful of popular large parts packs.
 * [CommNet Antennas Info](https://spacedock.info/mod/2039/CommNet%20Antennas%20Info) expands the panel info for antennae in the VAB.
-* [Antenna Helper](https://spacedock.info/mod/1730/Antenna%20Helper) adequately and easily shows the power and ranges of combined antenna in VAB, flight and the Tracking Station.
 * [Kerbal Alarm Clock](https://spacedock.info/mod/699/Kerbal%20Alarm%20Clock) now works with Kronometer; lets you easily mark the times for maneuvers and encounters in many flights.
+* [SCANsat](https://spacedock.info/mod/129/SCANsat): A tiny mod that adds a few parts but is critical to an exploration or ISRU game.
+Highly recommended for discovering anomalies including most of JNSQ's KK facilities and identifying atypical resource placements by Rational Resources.
 * [Sigma Replacements](https://github.com/Sigma88/Sigma-Replacements/releases): A suite of tiny Sigma mods for changing things such as the main menu scene, kerbal suits, and the skybox.

 ## Licensing